 SurgiMab is currently working on the development of two products, with ongoing external collaborations on additional candidates.

-SGM-101 is a tumor-specific antibody conjugated to a near-infrared fluorochrome.
-It selectively binds a specific marker overexpressed in gastrointestinal and breast tumors.
+SGM-101, currently in Phase III for the delineation of primary and recurrent tumor and metastases in patients undergoing surgery for colorectal cancer, is a tumor-specific antibody conjugated to a near-infrared fluorochrome.
+It selectively binds a specific marker overexpressed in gastrointestinal and other tumors.

-SGM-201 similarly targets ovarian cancer.
+SGM-201 is a preclinical stage product based on the same technique that targets ovarian cancer.
 Both allow surgeons to visualize tumors in real-time with a near-infrared camera, helping them to perform more radical cytoreductive surgery, thus automatically improving surgical outcomes.

 80% of cancer patients are treated with surgery as first intention.
 Up to 40% relapse within 2 years because surgeons left some tumor in place, due to their inability to clearly distinguish tumor from normal tissue with only vision or palpation.

-SGM-101 safety was demonstrated in a first-in-human study in Montpellier Cancer Institute that is still ongoing.
+SGM-101 safety was demonstrated in a first-in-human study in Montpellier Cancer Institute.

 - Title : Phase I Study assessing safety of SGM-101, a fluorochrome-labeled anti-CEA agent monoclonal antibody … in patients with peritoneal carcinomatosis from CEA-expressing digestive cancer.